What is COBRA?

 Who is eligible for COBRA insurance?

-Employers or plan administrators must notify eligible employees of their rights to elect COBRA coverage.
-Group health insurance plan administrators must provide notice of COBRA alongside the plan’s summary plan description (SPD) within 90 days of an employee first becoming eligible for the plan.
+Employers or health plan administrators must notify eligible employees of their rights to elect COBRA coverage.
+Group health insurance plan administrators must provide notice of COBRA alongside the plan’s summary plan description (SPD) within 90 days of an employee's plan eligibility date.

-Once employers notify plan administrators of a qualifying event—such as a job loss—the plan administrators have 14 days to notify the qualified beneficiaries how to elect COBRA coverage.
-The qualified beneficiaries—be they the employee, former employee, or dependents—then have a limited period of time, generally 60 days, to decide.
+Once employees or their dependents experience a qualifying event, the plan admins have 14 days to notify the qualified beneficiaries how to elect COBRA coverage.
+The qualified beneficiaries—whether employees, former employees, or dependents—generally have 60 days to decide.

 Qualifying events for COBRA

 Qualifying events are specific circumstances that allow individuals to enroll in COBRA coverage.
-These events typically involve a change in employment or personal status that results in a loss of health benefits.
+These events typically involve a change in employment or personal status that results in a loss of coverage.

-Life events that allow employees and their dependents to get continued coverage under COBRA include:
+Life events that allow employees and their qualified dependents to get continued coverage under COBRA include:

-- Voluntary or involuntary job loss: When an employee quits, retires, or is terminated, they can lose health coverage.
+- Voluntary or involuntary job loss.
+Employees can lose health coverage when they quit, retire, or are terminated by their employer.
 COBRA helps them bridge the gap in coverage during this transitional period.

-- Reduction in hours: When you reduce an employee’s hours to where they no longer meet the minimum requirements for their benefits, they may be able to get COBRA continuation coverage.
+- Reduction in hours.
+When you reduce an employee’s hours to the point where they no longer meet the minimum requirements for benefit eligibility, they may be able to get COBRA continuation coverage.

 Life events that allow dependents and spouses of a covered employee to get continued coverage include:

-- Death of an employee (a dependent child can get COBRA): In the unfortunate event of the death of an employee, their dependents may qualify for COBRA.
-To qualify, your plan must have covered the dependents before the employee’s death.
+- Death of an employee.
+In the unfortunate event of the death of an employee, their dependents, such as a dependent child, may qualify for COBRA.
+Your plan must have covered the dependents before the employee’s death.

-- Dependent loses coverage: If your health benefits provide coverage to an employee’s dependents and they turn 26, they’re no longer eligible to be covered under their parent’s plan.
-However, the dependents can apply for COBRA coverage while they look for their own policy.
+- Dependent loses coverage.
+If your health benefits cover an employee’s dependents and they turn 26, they’re no longer eligible under their parent’s plan.
+But, the dependents can apply for COBRA coverage while they look for their own policy.

 There are some exceptions to these qualifying events.
-If you terminate employees for gross misconduct, they aren’t eligible for COBRA coverage.
-Employees and dependents also aren’t eligible if you get rid of your group health plan or go out of business (though some states do protect against this).
+For example, if you terminate employees for gross misconduct, they aren’t eligible for COBRA coverage.
+Employees and covered dependents also aren’t eligible if you get rid of your group health plan or go out of business (though some states do protect against this).

 How does COBRA work?

-Now that we’ve explained what COBRA is and who is eligible for continued coverage let’s cover how it works2.
+Now that we’ve explained COBRA and who is eligible for continued coverage, let’s discuss how it works2.

-To participate in COBRA, an employee, and any qualifying dependents must pay the full cost of the insurance premiums or benefit—including any share that was formerly paid for by their employer.
+To participate in COBRA, the employee and any qualifying dependents must pay the entire cost of the insurance premium or benefit—including any portion their employer previously covered and any administration fees.

 What benefits does COBRA cover?